-Summary 3
+Sτ ımmary 3

-1. The Proponent's Rule Proposal 4
+1. The Proponent's Rule Proposal 5

-2. The draft Rule determination
+2. The final Rule determination 7

-3. Requirements under the NEL 7
+3. Requirements under the NEL 8

 3.1 The Rule Making Test

-3.2 Content of a Draft Rule Determination 8
+3.2 Content of a Rule Determination 9

-3.3 The head of power for the draft Rule 8
+3.3 The head of power for the Rule 9

-3.4 Other relevant statutory matters
+3.4 Other relevant statutory matters 9

-4. Consultation Process
+4. Consultation Process 10

-5. Matters raised in Analysis and Consultation
+5. Matters raised in Analysis and Consultation 12

-5.1 SRAS objectives and description of services 11
+5.1 SRAS objectives and description of services 12

 Objectives

-Definition of Restart Services
+Definition of Restart Services 15

-5.2 Determination of the correct amount of SRAS to procure 15
+5.2 Determination of the correct amount of SRAS to procure

-System restart service standard 15
+System restart service standard 18

-A single national standard or jurisdictional variations to the standard
+A single national standard or jurisdictional variations to the standard?
+20

-Role of Reliability Panel 19
+Role of Reliability Panel 21

-Electrical sub networks and determination of electrical sub network
+Electrical sub networks and determination of electrical sub network boundaries

-boundaries

-Additional restart services above the system restart standard
+Additional restart services above the system restart standard 25

-5.3 SRAS Procurement Process
+5.3 SRAS Procurement Process 28

-Assessment of competitiveness of the SRAS market
+Assessment of competitiveness of the SRAS market 28

 Procurement process

 Assessment of reasonable terms and conditions

+Dispute Resolution 35

+Implications of the Commission's decision on the cost to the market in the provision 1

+of SRAS 37

-Long term bilateral contracts 31
+Long term bilateral contracts 38

+Transparency and market information

 5.4 Payment for SRAS

 Regional or national cost recovery?
+43

 Who pays- generators or customers?
+46

 5.5 NEMMCO black start procedures

 System restart plan and local black system procedures

 5.6 Other issues

 Tender process for NCAS

 Requirements on NSPs

-Transitional provisions 40
+Transitional provisions and implementation

 5.7 Pricing during market suspension

-5.8 Summary of differences between the proposed Rule and the dra
+5.8 Summary of differences between the proposed Rule and the final Rule

--

-6. Commission's consideration and reasoning in relation to the Rule Maki •
+6.

-Appendix 1: Draft Rule 48
+ppendix 1: Rule to be made

-Appendix 2: Summary of conclusions of NEMMCO SRAS review 49
+A۱ poendix 2: Summary of conclusions of NEMMCO SRAS review 63